zaiisao/Documentation/en/Agora Platform/dashboard.md

 ## Functions

-The functions of Agora Dashboard include:
+The functions of Agora Console include:

 ### Manage projects